nerdynerd09/Hill_Cipher/README.md

 # Hill_Cipher
 This tool converts your plaintext to Hill Cipher.
 It's default key value is "HILL" but you can have your own keys too.

+[+] To clone this tool type --> git clone https://github.com/nerdynerd09/Hill_Cipher

-To run this tool type --> python python Hill_Cipher.py and you are all set to go.
+[+] To run this tool type --> python python Hill_Cipher.py

+And you are all set to go.

 Enjoy!!